Why is My Air Conditioner Leaking Water?

 Water is Leaking Because Your Air Filter is Clogged

 A dirty air filter can restrict airflow and eventually freeze your air conditioner.
-When ice melts off the evaporator coil, it can make the condensate pan overflow.
+When ice melts off of the evaporator coil, it can make the condensate pan overflow.
 It’s easy to avoid this problem.
 Just make sure to change your air filter every month if it’s flat.
 Or every three months if it’s pleated.

 Not sure when you last changed your filter?